-Why are these chutes so important, then?
-As you well know, construction sites generate a lot of debris while the workers build, renovate, and destroy various structures.
+Why are these chutes so important?
+As you likely know, construction sites generate a lot of debris while the workers build, renovate, and demolish various structures.

-As the unwanted debris piles up, it effectively becomes a safety hazard for anyone on site.
-And if workers have to walk each piece of debris over to a disposal area as they discover it, much of their day will be wasted.
+As the unwanted debris piles up, they become a safety hazard for anyone on site.
+And if workers have to walk each piece of debris over to a disposal area, much of their day will be wasted.

-By installing a good trash chute, though, these workers can quickly dispose of unwanted trash without hurting their own productivity.
-And you can even set up special chutes to recycle certain debris.
+By installing a good trash chute, though, these workers can quickly dispose of trash without lowering their own productivity.
+You can even set up special chutes to recycle certain debris.

-Why Do All Construction Sites Need a Chute?
+Why Do All Construction Sites Need a Garbage Chute?

 The basic construction and function of a garbage chute are easy enough to understand.
-But if you’re still on the fence about these chutes, you’re probably asking a major question: what are the other benefits that make these chutes worthwhile?
+But if you’re still on the fence about these chutes, you’re probably asking, what are the other benefits that make these chutes worthwhile?

 The second benefit is that your workers will be safer and healthier.
 They don’t need to make physical contact with any of the trash they put into the chute.
-Otherwise, frequently exposing workers to trash may threaten their health.
+Frequently exposing workers to trash may threaten their health.

-Finally, making it easier to dispose of trash via a rubber chute keeps the entire area cleaner and better sanitized.
+Finally, making it easier to dispose of trash via a rubber chute keeps the entire area cleaner and better safer.
 This is good for you, your workers, and any visitors to the site.

 We have the tools and talent to help you build and use a garbage chute right away.
-To see how we can help with this project, just contact us today!
+To see how we can assist with this project, just contact us today!